awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 For more information on `Callback` step requirements, see the  [sagemaker\.workflow\.callback\_step](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/workflow/callback_step.py) documentation\.

+**Important**
+Callback steps were introduced in Amazon SageMaker Python SDK v2\.45\.0 and Amazon SageMaker Studio v3\.6\.2\.
+You must update Studio before you use a callback step or the pipeline DAG doesn't display\.
+To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.

 **Stopping Behavior**

 A pipeline execution won't stop while a callback step is running\.